xinfu5239/device_htc_oce/README.md

 [WIP] Device Tree for HTC U Ultra Dual Sim(oce)
 ===========================================

-The HTC U Ultra (codenamed _"pme"_) is a flagship smartphone from HTC.
+The HTC U Ultra (codenamed _"oce"_) is a flagship smartphone from HTC.
 It was released in February 2017.

 Basic   | Spec Sheet